How to photograph your holiday let like a pro

 Add as many photos as you’re allowed on your ad – the more the guests see the better idea they’ll have of your holiday let.
 Ask, does this image help generate bookings?
 If not then leave it out.

-Finally, ask fellow owners to take a look at your photos and give you an honest answer to the question “would you want to stay here?” – outside feedback can be your best friend when figuring out how best to promote your property.
-Zipinion is a useful survey tool to test photos.
+Finally, ask fellow owners (in forums) and past guests (on social media) to take a look at your photos and give you an honest answer to the question “would you want to stay here?”
+Outside feedback can be your best friend when figuring out how best to promote your property.
+You can also use a survey tool to ask people which photo they prefer.

 - You may be tempted to take photographs of your holiday let yourself to save money but poor photos put people off.
 Professional photographs of your holiday rental are arguably the single most important factor in converting lookers into bookers.